-OLL 41, 14,2,2003, p.
-36
+6 OJ L 41, 14.2.2003, p.
+26

-- (14) Directive 2003/35/EC of the European Parliament and of the Council of 26 May 2003 providing for public participation in respect of the drawing up of certain plans and programmes relating to the environment amending with regard to public participation and access to justice Council Directives 85/337/EEC and 96/61/EC applies to certain the plans and programmes contemplated by Directive 2001/42. - (15) Commission Recommendation of 24 October 2006 on the management of the financial resources for the decommissioning of nuclear installations, spent fuel and radioactive waste2 focuses on the adequacy of funding, its financial security and its transparency in order to ensure that the funds are only used for the intended purposes. - (16) Existing Community legislation does not lay down specific rules ensuring safe and responsible management of spent fuel and radioactive waste at all stages, from generation to disposal. - (17) The Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management (hereafter referred to as 'the Joint Convention')3, concluded under the auspices of the IAEA, to which Euratom and almost all Member States are Contracting Parties, aims at achieving and maintaining a high level of safety world-wide in spent fuel and radioactive waste management through the enhancement of national measures and international co-operation. - (18) In 2006 the IAEA updated the structure of standards and published the Fundamental Safety Principles^{4,} which were jointly sponsored by Euratom, OECD/NEA and other international organisations.
+- (14) Directive 2003/35/EC of the European Parliament and of the Council of 26 May 2003 providing for public participation in respect of the drawing up of certain plans and programmes relating to the environment1 amending with regard to public participation and access to justice Council Directives 85/337/EEC and 96/61/EC applies to certain plans and programmes contemplated by Directive 2001/42. - (15) Commission Recommendation of 24 October 2006 on the management of the financial resources for the decommissioning of nuclear installations, spent fuel and radioactive waste2 focuses on the adequacy of funding, its financial security and its transparency in order to ensure that the funds are only used for the intended purposes. - (16) Existing Community legislation does not lay down specific rules ensuring safe and responsible management of spent fuel and radioactive waste at all stages, from generation to disposal. - (17) The Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management (hereafter referred to as 'the Joint Convention')3, concluded under the auspices of the IAEA, to which Euratom and almost all Member States are Contracting Parties, aims at achieving and maintaining a high level of safety world-wide in spent fuel and radioactive waste management through the enhancement of national measures and international co-operation. - (18) In 2006 the IAEA updated the structure of standards and published the Fundamental Safety Principles^{4,} which were jointly sponsored by Euratom, OECD/NEA and other international organisations.
 As stated by the Joint Sponsoring Organisations, applying the Fundamental Safety Principles will facilitate the application of international safety standards and will make for greater consistency between the arrangements of different States.
 It is therefore desirable that all States adhere to and advocate these principles.
-The implementation of the IAEA principles is required of States in relation to operation assisted by IAEA.
-States or sponsoring organisations may adopt the principles, at their own discretion, for application to their own activities.
+States or sponsoring organisations may adopt the principles, at their own discretion, for application to their own activities. - (19) The Joint Convention represents an incentive instrument, as it does not entail any sanctions for non-compliance.
+Also the safety standards developed by the IAEA in cooperation with Euratom, OECD/NEA and other international organisations are neither legally binding, nor enforceable.

-OJ L 156, 25.6.2003, p.
+1 OJ L 156, 25.6.2003, p.
 17

-OJ L 330, 28.11.2006, p.31
+2 OJ L 330, 28.11.2006, p.31